-As Table 3 shows, there is no evidence of intensive agriculture (PALU) throughout the 170 year history of the site.
+As Table 3 shows, there is no evidence of intensive agriculture (PALU) throughout the 170 year history of the area covered by the proposed mine footprint.
 Clear evidence exists which identifies a continuous use of the MDS site for low intensive agricultural land uses from the 1850's to recent times.
+Areas of PALU lie to the west and east of the proposed MDS mine (Figure 9) and will not be impacted by the project.